logo

 Overview

 Dorian soon falls in love with a penniless, beautiful, and skilled actress named Sybil Vane.
 However, when Sybil falls in love with Dorian, she no longer feels passionate about acting.
 Dorian, having only liked her because her acting transported him to a place of pure pleasure, coldly rebuffs Sybil following her disastrous performance as Shakespeare’s Juliet.
 This leads to Sybil’s suicide, and her brother, James, pledges to hunt down and kill Dorian—although he only knows him by Sybil’s moniker for Dorian: “Prince Charming.”
-Dorian takes no responsibility, and he detects that Hallward’s painting alters upon her death: A streak of evil cruelty can now be seen in the portrait’s smile.
+Dorian takes no responsibility, but he detects that Hallward’s painting has altered since Sybil's death: A streak of evil cruelty can now be seen in the portrait’s smile.

 Soon, Hallward visits Dorian.
-He tells Dorian that his enduring beauty makes it impossible for him to believe the now numerous and vicious rumors that swirl throughout London about Dorian’s poor character, and his deleterious effect on those around him.
-Dorian wrathfully shows Hallward the enchanted painting—partially because he blames Hallward for the now soured enchantment, and partially because he cannot bear holding his secret alone.
+He tells Dorian that his enduring beauty makes it impossible for Hallward to believe the now numerous and vicious rumors that swirl throughout London about Dorian’s poor character and his deleterious effect on those around him.
+Dorian wrathfully shows Hallward the enchanted painting—partially because he blames Hallward for the enchantment and partially because he cannot bear holding his secret alone.
 He then murders Hallward by stabbing him in the neck.

-Dorian blackmails a former associate and chemist named Alan Campbell into dissolving Hallward’s body.
-Campbell performs this deed, and then later kills himself.
+Dorian blackmails a former associate and chemist named Alan Campbell into helping him dispose of Hallward’s body.
+Campbell performs this deed and then later dies by suicide.
 Dorian sees that his hand in the painting now drips with blood—a symbol of his crime.
-Dorian tries to destroy the painting with the murder weapon.
-However, he ends up dead with the knife in his heart.
+Dorian tries to destroy the painting with the murder weapon but ends up dead with the knife in his heart.
 His body transforms into the one the painting had depicted, and the painting once more shows an angelic, beautiful 20-year-old.